 We encourage campers to bring along anything else they’d like to eat, grill, or drink.
 If you have special concerns about your needs – please contact us in advance.

 Learn the basics of shooting a bow, elements of safety and styles of equipment.
 Campers have an opportunity to shoot compound bows at our archery range.
 All equipment provided fits all sizes and is in excellent condition.
 No experience necessary.
 Their staff are NASP-certified instructors.

 Campers put on life jackets, review the basics of paddling and safety, then get on the water.
 Lake Katrina is beautiful and has no public access – it’s all just ours!

-Whether camping or stranded in the wilderness, knowledge and skills of how to survive (and thrive) can be invaluable.
-Choose two or three topics: fire-building, temporary shelters, backpacking basics, wood-fire cook- ing, low impact camping, and knots and lashings.
+Whether camping or stranded in the wilderness, knowledge, and skills of how to survive (and thrive) can be invaluable.
+Choose two or three topics: fire-building, temporary shelters, backpacking basics, wood-fired cook- ing, low-impact camping, and knots and lashings.

 10:00 Camp Orientation & Group Photo

 9:00 AM: Breakfast